alexKotz-koz/AppleWatchEDA/README.md

 # Apple Watch Exploratory Data Analysis
 > Preliminary Exploratory Data Analysis of 1 Year of Apple Watch Data

-**Goal and Outcome:** The goal of this project was to do some preliminary exploratory data analysis of one persons apple watch data over the course of 2023.
-Basic findings can be found in /src/frontend/Visualizations.ipynb and the associated png's within /src/frontend
+**Goal and Outcome:** The goal of this project was to do some preliminary exploratory data analysis of an individual persons apple watch data over the course of one year.
+Basic findings can be found in /src/frontend/Visualizations.ipynb

 ## Extracting Apple Watch Data from the Apple ecosystem:
 1. Open the Health app on the iPhone/iPad